leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 ## About the developers

-* **Leo McCormack**: a doctoral candidate at Aalto University.
+* **Leo McCormack**: a postdoctoral researcher at Aalto University.
-* **Archontis Politis** post doctorate researcher at Tampere University, specialising in spatial sound recording and reproduction, acoustic scene analysis and microphone array processing.
+* **Archontis Politis** a professor at Tampere University, specialising in spatial sound recording and reproduction, acoustic scene analysis and microphone array processing.

 ## License